-Prior to joining the Center, Juan was the Senior Director of Research at Data Recognition Corporation, where he provided leadership and assessment vision as the liaison between DRC Research and other departments to develop and disseminate strategic and technology-based solutions aligned to DRC’s assessment programs.
-He was also responsible for designing, computing, and evaluating all traditional and IRT statistical analyses, including defining, managing, and monitoring all psychometric analyses.
+Prior to working at the Center, he was the Senior Director of Research at Data Recognition Corporation where he provided leadership and assessment vision as the liaison between DRC Research and other departments.
+He was also responsible for designing, computing, monitoring, and evaluating all traditional and IRT statistical analyses.
 Previously, he served as the Director of Strategic Research Solutions for CTB and as the Executive Director of Assessment, Accountability, Research, and Evaluation for the state of West Virginia.
-As the Executive Director, he was responsible for the administration, development and implementation of all aspects of the statewide balanced assessment system, the state and federal accountability system, and providing strategic and direct oversight of grant-based and independent research and evaluation services for the department.
-During his tenure there, he implemented a balanced assessment system, transitioned the state to 100% online testing, implemented the West Virginia Growth Model, developed an approved growth-based accountability system under ESEA Flexibility, and led standard settings to define statewide cut scores for effective schools and teachers.
-He continues to leverage his previous experience as a research and evaluation specialist to help others understand the meaning behind quantitative and qualitative findings and to apply those results to policy and practice.
+As the Executive Director, he was responsible for the administration, development and implementation of all aspects of the statewide assessment system, the state and federal accountability systems, and providing strategic and direct oversight of grant-based and independent research and evaluation services for the department.

-Juan D’Brot assists clients solving intricate problems in assessment and accountability design and implementation that often result from an intersection of policy, technical, and practical issues while navigating complex relationships between agencies.
+Juan D’Brot, Ph.D. is a Senior Associate at the Center for Assessment.
+His work focuses on assisting clients solving intricate problems in assessment and accountability design and implementation where policy, technical, and practical issues intersect.

 Recent and Relevant Publications